BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/manager.md

 > Note: After installing the BCF node program, it is strongly recommended that you change the node password first.

+> Note: The initial password of the BFMeta full node is "nP3ct8Ejv".

 ## Mining block

 By executing the following commands, you can participate in the election of block Miners, and you will be selected as a Miner.